Siguza/IOHIDeous/docs/index.md

     ffffff8205531000
     ffffff82096c0000

-Those look like arbitrary locations on the heap, which doesn't give us much.
+This doesn't give us much, since these just look like arbitrary locations on the heap.
 In order to do further statistics, we need to know what we're looking for.
-It seems extremely unlikely that we can find some structure with a fixed offset from our shared memory, so our best bet is most likely to make a lot of allocations, which might give us a _chance_ of an allocated structure appearing at a fixed offset... so let's look at where allocations go.
+It seems extremely unlikely that there would be some structure at a fixed offset from our shared memory, so our best bet is most likely to make a lot of allocations so as to _place_ a certain structure at a fixed offset.

+So let's look at where allocations go.
 The prime kernel memory allocator used by virtually all of IOKit is `kalloc`.
 Allocations smaller or equal to two page sizes (`0x2000` on x86(_64), `0x8000` on arm(64)), are passed on to `zalloc` with a corresponding `kalloc.X` zone handle.
 Allocations larger than two page sizes to go the `kalloc_map` first, and if that becomes full, directly to the `kernel_map` (allocations _a lot_ larger than two page sizes go directly to the `kernel_map`, but that doesn't affect us here).
 So we've got two possible targets: the `kalloc_map` and the `kernel_map`.

 We'll first look at the `kernel_map` - that is, the entire virtual address space of the kernel.
 Unlike the zalloc zones, maps employ no freelists, so allocations can happen practically anywhere.
-However, unless explicitly told not to, the `vm_map_*` functions (through which both `kalloc` and `IOMemoryDescriptor` go) always put an allocation in the lowest free address gap that is large enough.
+However, unless explicitly told not to, the `vm_map_*` functions (through which both `kalloc` and `IOMemoryDescriptor` go) always put allocations in the lowest free address gap large enough for them.
 This doesn't just mean that it's likely that allocations we make are placed next to each other, but also that our shared memory was mapped in the same manner, and that the further we offset from it, the more likely an address is to still be free (so we could spray there).
 On Sierra that translates quite nicely into practice, but on High Sierra I found this way barred by the fact that my own allocations would happen at `ffffff92...` addresses while the shared memory resided around `ffffff82...`.
 I tracked this back mainly to a 64GB large mapping between the two:

     bash$ sudo kmap -e | fgrep '64G' ffffff820c115000-ffffff920c355000     [  64G] -rw-/-rwx [map prv cp] ffffff820c115000 [0 0 0 0 0] 0000000e/82656611:<         2> 0,0 {         0,         0} VM compressor